-IPO allotment is the allocation of shares to a company's new investors, which distributes its shares to investors after the bidding period ends.
-It has been managed solely by the registrar in consultation with the Stock Exchange, it looks at valid bids that meet the eligibility criteria and cut-off price.
+IPO allotment refers to the allocation of shares to a company's new investors, which occurs after the bidding period ends and distributes the shares to investors.
+It has been managed solely by the registrar in consultation with the Stock Exchange, which reviews valid bids that meet the eligibility criteria and the cut-off price.

-If the IPO is undersubscribed, all applicants get the shares as their bid request, this entire IPO allotment announcement is done after 1-2 days after the IPO bidding period is over.
+If the IPO is undersubscribed, all applicants will receive the shares in proportion to their bid requests.
+This entire IPO allotment announcement is made after 1-2 days, following the end of the IPO bidding period.
 However, if it is oversubscribed, shares are allocated either proportionally or through a lottery.

-Successful applicants get shares credited to their registered Demat accounts, while refunds given for unallotted shares go back to the source.
+Successful applicants receive shares credited to their registered Demat accounts, while refunds for unallotted shares are returned to the source.

 NSE is one of the places where you can check if you got the IPO shares.
 Follow these steps: